MicrosoftDocs/win32/desktop-src/tablet/icontextnode.md

 ---
-Description: 'Represents a node in a tree of objects that are created as part of ink analysis.' ms.assetid: '44ef4401-cb14-4348-9ed8-b11a40d04940'
+Description: Represents a node in a tree of objects that are created as part of ink analysis. ms.assetid: 44ef4401-cb14-4348-9ed8-b11a40d04940
 title: IContextNode interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IContextNode interface